stephencweiss/stephencharlesweiss.com/content/blog/2019-12-06/debug-storybook-chrome-vscode.md

 The workaround is simply to allow the app to load the first time with the debugger and then refresh the page.

 > If your breakpoints aren't hit, it's most likely a sourcemapping issue or because you are having breakpoints in immediately executed code.
 If you for example have a breakpoint in a render function that runs on page load, sometimes our debugger might not be attached to Chrome before the code has been executed.
-This means that you will have to refresh the page in Chrome after we have attached from VS Code to hit your breakpoint.
+This means that you will have to refresh the page in Chrome after we have attached from VSCode to hit your breakpoint.
 >
 > Source: <https://github.com/Microsoft/vscode-chrome-debug#my-breakpoints-arent-hit-whats-wrong>